Decoupling Decision-Making in Fraud Prevention through Classifier Calibration for Business Logic Action: Calibration Techniques Overview

 \subsection{Temperature Scaling}

 Temperature scaling~\citep{guo2017calibration} is a post-processing calibration technique that can be applied to any model producing raw scores or logits.
-Given scores $ z $ (pre-softmax values or analogous outputs), these scores are scaled by a learned temperature $ T $ before converting them into probabilities.
-For models like deep neural networks which use softmax:
+Given scores $ s $ (pre-softmax values or analogous outputs), these scores are scaled by a learned temperature $ T $ before calibrating them.